Indonesia–Netherlands relations

-Indonesia and the Netherlands share a special relationship, embedded in their shared history of colonial interactions for centuries.
-It began during the spice trade as the Netherlands established the Dutch East Indies Company (VOC) trading post in what is now Indonesia, before colonising it as the Dutch East Indies until the mid-20th century.
+Indonesia and the Netherlands share a special relationship, rooted in their shared, multicentury history of colonial interactions.
+This began during the spice trade in the early 17th century with the establishment of trading posts by the Dutch East India Company in the Indonesian archipelago, and continued until the decolonisation of the Dutch East Indies in the mid-20th century.
 Indonesia was the largest former Dutch colony.
-In the early 21st century, the Dutch government has committed to boosting its relationship with Indonesia, noting that economic, political, and interpersonal contacts should be further strengthened.
+Since the 2010s, the Dutch government has been committed to improving bilateral ties with Indonesia, with an emphasis on strengthening economic, political, and interpersonal contacts.